A System-Level Analysis of Conference Peer Review: Institutional Memory

-As discussed after \cref{prop:threshold-policy}, by assuming that authors break ties in favor of using threshold strategies, any conference quality that can be achieved with a monotone policy is $\int^\infty_\theta q\,dp(q)$ for some de facto threshold $\theta\in \R$, and the quality can be achieved with a threshold acceptance policy.
-Thus, it is sufficient to show that for any de facto threshold $\theta$ there exists a threshold policy that minimizes the review burden over all monotone policies.
+As discussed after \cref{prop:threshold-policy}, by assuming that authors break ties in favor of using threshold strategies, any conference quality that can be achieved with a monotone policy is determined by some de facto threshold $\theta$ (or a threshold-probability pair $(\theta, r)$ in the categorical model), and the quality can be achieved with a threshold acceptance policy.
+Thus, it is sufficient to show that for any de facto threshold $\theta$ (or $(\theta, r)$ in the categorical model) there exists a threshold policy that minimizes the review burden over all monotone policies.

-Given a de facto threshold $\theta$ and attractiveness $\rho$, by \cref{prop:de_facto}, a monotone policy with de facto threshold $\theta$ can be considered as a statistic test on $\{\Qual\in \QualSet: \Qual\le \theta\}$ vs.~$\{\Qual\in \QualSet: \Qual> \theta\}$.
+Given an attractiveness $\rho$ induced by the threshold best response, by \cref{prop:de_facto}, a monotone policy with de facto threshold $\theta$ can be considered as a statistic test on $\{q \in \QualSet: q \le \theta\}$ vs.~$\{q \in \QualSet: q > \theta\}$.
 To ensure that authors do not submit papers of quality less than $\theta$, the false positive rate (accepting any paper of quality $q < \theta$) must be at most $1/\rho$.
 Subject to those constraints, the false negative rate (rejecting any paper of quality $q > \theta$) should be minimized.
 By \cref{prop:threshold-policy}, there exists a threshold policy $\ACCMAP^*$ with de facto threshold $\theta$.
 The Karlin–Rubin Theorem (as given in \cref{thm.ump}) states that when the observed signal (in our case: the review) has the monotone likelihood ratio property, the above threshold test (policy) $\ACCMAP^*$ is uniformly most powerful so that $\AccP{\ACCMAP^*}{q}\ge \AccP{\ACCMAP}{q}$ for all $q > \theta$.
 Thus, $\ACCMAP^*$ has the desired de facto threshold $\theta$ and minimizes the probability of false negatives (rejections) for all paper qualities that should be eventually accepted.
-Thus, it minimizes the review burden. \end{extraproof}
+Thus, it minimizes the review burden. \Halmos \endproof

+The optimality of threshold policies ceases to hold when $\NumReviews > 1$, as we illustrate next with a counter-example.